 This move by the DCCC is in stark contrast to DNC chairman Tom Perez’s statement that being pro-life is non-negotiable.
 Perez wants the DNC to be the party of unrestricted and unlimited abortion rights.

 Now the real question is, does the DCCC want pro-life Democrats and do they exist?
 The answer is no and no. Pro-life Democrats don’t exist and here is the reason why.
 What the DCCC is advocating is the willingness to support pro-choice Democrats with more restrictions on abortion.
 First, we need to understand what pro-life means.

-Being pro-life is believing unequivocally that the fetus in the womb is a human life.
-As a pro-lifer, I don’t even like the term fetus because it attempts to denigrate the reality that the baby in the mother’s womb is a living human being.
+Being pro-life is believing unequivocally that no abortion can occur once life begins (I will go into when life begins later in this article).
 Pro-choice advocates like Perez don’t believe it is a life until the baby is born.
 Pro-choice light candidates believe it is life under certain circumstances.

 You see the problem.
 How can 46% of respondents think they are pro-life but only 22% believe it is wrong to abort a baby if caused by rape or incest.

 It seems illogical and inconsistent.
 If you are pro-life, you believe that abortion is taking of an innocent life even under rape and incest.
 Now in the rape case, would you argue that it wasn’t consensual sex, therefore, that it’s okay because somehow the baby in the womb ceases to be a life.
 What if the incestual relationship was consensual would that be murder?
 Would it be logical to say that since most people don’t believe a woman should have to carry a baby to term in the case of rape or incest that most people are pro-choice with differing exceptions, and it isn’t about when life begins?